churnikov/exercises-classification-2016/README.md

 - __Exercise 3__ is meant for data visualization and preprocessing.
 - __Exercise 4__ in this task, we are asked to download full database of "what? where? when?" (что? где? когда?).
 The downloaded database can be found [here](https://yadi.sk/d/RKW6jGa2xr3uo)
 - __Exercise 5__ is prediction of news categories from news site [fontanka](http://www.fontanka.ru/).
 There we have to not only train model, but also create web view for this model.
 You can check it out in `code/Fountain categories web view`.
+- __Exercise 6__ in this task, we were asked to create web view for search with backend on Elasticsearch.